aslamcodes/brain-cache/aws/cloudfront/cloudfront to vpc.md

 ![[Udemy ScreenShot 2025-07-06 13-28-30.jpeg]]

-EC2 instances - Allow all public IPs of a cloudfront distribution in the security group manuallY?
+EC2 instances - Allow all public IPs of a cloudfront distribution in the security group manually?

 You cannot have ALBs in private subnet talk to cloudfront, it must have to be a public one, but atleast your EC2 instances can be public